Notable Representations, Key Contacts

 - Weil’s Litigation Department counts more than two dozen, first-chair trial lawyers who regularly coordinate and try complex cases.
 We seek to engender in all of our litigation attorneys a trial-ready posture at the outset of every matter.

-- Weil is regularly called upon to manage and try unique cases that involve emerging technology, bet-the-company levels of damages, and/or issues of first impression.
+- Weil is regularly called upon to manage and try cases that involve emerging technology, significant damages, and/or issues of first impression.

 - Though we typically handle the majority of our trial work in the course of an existing representation, we occasionally are called in by other firms, and their clients, to assist with or lead trial proceedings just before they commence.

-- We excel at navigating our clients through multijurisdictional, multi-phase matters that involve a range of practices and specializations.
+- We excel at navigating our clients through multijurisdictional, multi-phase matters that involve a range of practices.

 An Efficient Approach.
 We recognize that each case affords the opportunity to win prior to trial.
 Clients hire us because we have the ability to identify the weaknesses in our adversary’s case quickly and the broad knowledge to take advantage of those weaknesses and to emphasize the strengths of our clients’ cases.
 Our goals are always to assist our clients in managing risk, capitalizing on strategic opportunities, and obtaining the best results in litigation.

-Weil secured a total victory for Morgan Stanley in November 2015 after a New York federal jury issued a verdict of no liability in a trial of private insider trading claims asserted by a Russian billionaire and his Netherlands-based investment vehicle, Veleron Holdings.
+Secured a total victory for Morgan Stanley in November 2015 after a New York federal jury issued a verdict of no liability in a trial of private insider trading claims asserted by a Russian billionaire and his Netherlands-based investment vehicle, Veleron Holdings.
 The jury reached its verdict after two weeks of trial in the Southern District of New York.
 Plaintiff alleged that Morgan Stanley was improperly short-selling stock of Magna International – a Canadian auto-parts manufacturer in which plaintiff had invested $1.5 billion just prior to the start of the financial crisis – based on purported insider information gleaned by Morgan Stanley from BNP Paribas, the lending bank that funded plaintiff’s investment in Magna, and that had entered into a series of derivative transactions with Morgan Stanley referencing Magna stock.
+In June 2017, the Second Circuit affirmed.

 Weil’s litigation lawyers are "zealous advocates with real trial experience and good judgment."